The64thGamer/cheeseepedia/content/wiki/showtape-preservation-archival.md

 ### DVD

 Correctly preserving DVDs can be done in multiple ways, and the available options depend on the type of disc.
-DVDs without copy protection (such as Chuck E Cheese showtapes) can simply be ripped to an ISO and this is the preferred method.
+DVDs without copy protection (such as Chuck E. Cheese showtapes) can simply be ripped to an ISO and this is the preferred method.
 DVDs with copy protection need special handling - TODO.

 ### VHS, Beta, SVHS